I use Webstorm IDE and bootstrap framwework used in this website.

 Each time you connect with the remote, the remote asks for the username and password.
 This can be avoided by creating and assigning cryptographic keys to the remote machine.
 So that the machine will ensure that you are actually accessing the repository without the use of the username and password.

 To use this feature we first need to generate the public and private keys in your machine.
-This can be done by running the following command.

 ssh-keygen -t rsa -b 4096 -C "your email"